clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 PHP is often said to be too limited, and moreover talking about heavy scripts and asychronism.
 When you need, for example, to execute some action on 10.000 elements, it became a bit complicated and takes a lot of server ressources… unless you use a queues manager.

-That's why I'll present you a messaging system that implements the [AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) : [RabbitMQ](http://www.rabbitmq.com/), and its Symfony2 bundle [RabbitMQBundle](https://github.com/videlalvaro/rabbitmqbundle), developed by [Alvaro Videla](https://github.com/videlalvaro).
+That's why I will present you a messaging system that implements the [AMQP](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) : [RabbitMQ](http://www.rabbitmq.com/), and its Symfony2 bundle [RabbitMQBundle](https://github.com/videlalvaro/rabbitmqbundle), developed by [Alvaro Videla](https://github.com/videlalvaro).

 ## A messaging system?